Skip to main content

 Verifiable Credential (VC)

 A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to create verifiable presentations, which can also be cryptographically verified.
-The claims in a credential can be about different subjects.The GTR project uses the W3C VC Data Model reference for verifiable credentials - https://www.w3.org/TR/vc-data-model-2.0/.
+The claims in a credential can be about different subjects.The GTR project uses the W3C VC Data Model reference for verifiable credentials - see https://www.w3.org/TR/vc-data-model-2.0/.
 Other types of credentials that are cryptographically verifiable exist, such as X.509 certificates (IETF RFC5280), mDocs (ISO 18013-5 and 7) and vLEIs (ISO 17442-3).

 Verification Path